 Additionally, you can find community information and support here.

 Our DBT for Parents curriculum is designed to help parents learn how DBT adapts to real-life situations, and empowers parents to learn and understand how DBT targets their child’s issues.
 Our curriculum helps families learn about the six different levels of validation, and teaches the importance of getting children to open up and communicate without becoming defensive.
 This helps families build a trusting environment in which parents and children can better communicate and replace negative behaviors with positive thoughts and coping skills.
-Parent DBT Classes are taught at both our Kouts and Valparaiso locations.

 Contact us for more information.